 We also have experience representing Class 1 railroads on responses to the U.S. Government Accountability Office (GAO) questionnaire on the liability and indemnity agreements in use with shared assets and commuter/Amtrak/freight rail corridors.

 A member of our Transportation Team is a recent former general counsel of the NTSB who supported every NTSB rail investigation over the course of his five-year tenure with the agency.
 He has extensive knowledge of the party and investigative processes, from both the railroad and the NTSB point of view.

-- Condemnation - Members of our team served as primary counsel on condemnation issues on behalf of a Class 1 railroad involving land necessary for expansion and improvement of its rail services and facilities, successfully negotiating agreements and avoiding significant litigation.
+- Condemnation: Members of our team served as primary counsel on condemnation issues on behalf of a Class 1 railroad involving land necessary for expansion and improvement of its rail services and facilities, successfully negotiating agreements and avoiding significant litigation.

-- Alleged Railcar Conversion - Our team represented a railroad in a complicated matter involving the alleged conversion of a passenger railcar and was successful in negotiating a favorable resolution prior to significant litigation time and costs.
+- Alleged Railcar Conversion: Our team represented a railroad in a complicated matter involving the alleged conversion of a passenger railcar and was successful in negotiating a favorable resolution prior to significant litigation time and costs.

-- Environmental Regulations - We handled the defense of an administrative claim asserting that our client had violated certain environmental regulations when it sprayed chemicals and removed vegetation encroaching on the railroad’s right-of-way impeding the freight rail operations.
-Following extensive negotiations, the matter settled without the necessity of filing a declaratory judgment action raising federal preemption bases in support of the rail carrier’s actions.
+- Environmental Regulations: We handled the defense of an administrative claim asserting that our client had violated certain environmental regulations when it sprayed chemicals and removed vegetation encroaching on the railroad’s right-of-way impeding the freight rail operations.
+Following extensive negotiations, the matter was settled without the necessity of filing a declaratory judgment action raising federal preemption bases in support of the rail carrier’s actions.
 In a separate dispute, on behalf of the same client, we successfully resolved, out of court, a case brought by a customer asserting that the railroad had failed and refused to provide railroad service upon reasonable request.

-- Insurance Coverage - We have assisted a Class 1 railroad with disputes relating to its insurance coverage.
+- Insurance Coverage: We have assisted a Class 1 railroad with disputes relating to its insurance coverage.

 Client Service is a Top Priority